-Charity organizations see an increasing need for clothing and other textiles for vulnerable groups like low-income families, the elderly, refugees, and homeless people.
-In Russia, H&M has donated 30,000 pieces of clothing to four charity organizations.
+Charity organisations see an increasing need for clothing and other textiles for vulnerable groups like low-income families, the elderly, refugees and homeless people.
+In Russia, H&M has donated 30,000 pieces of clothing to four charity organisations.
 One of them is the VERA Hospice Charity Fund that provides relief for terminally ill patients.
 As the virus is limiting visits to hospice facilities, it’s hard for patients to receive day-to-day items like clothes from their friends and families.

-In the U.S., H&M is in the process of making an in-kind donation of products worth more than $2 million to several organizations, including Children’s Defense Fund, GLAM4GOOD, Los Angeles LGBT Center and the Nashville Rescue Mission.
-The product donation will include, among other things, bedding, sheets and clothes for children and adults to help communities meet their needs.
+In the U.S., H&M is in the process of making an in-kind donation of more than two million dollars worth of products to several organisations, including Children’s Defense Fund, GLAM4GOOD, Los Angeles LGBT Center and the Nashville Rescue Mission.
+The product donation will include bedding, sheets, children’s and adult’s clothes, amongst other pieces, to help communities meet their needs.

-To include U.S. customers in our efforts to support non-profit organizations, H&M has partnered with donor-focused platform Givz.
-For every $60 spent on hm.com/us, $10 will go to a charity of the customer’s choice, such as the CDC Foundation, Direct Relief, Meals on Wheels, and others.
+To include U.S. customers in our support to non-profit organisations, H&M has partnered with donor-focused platform Givz.
+For every $60 spent on hm.com/us, $10 will go to a charity of the customer’s choice, including the CDC Foundation, Direct Relief, and Meals on Wheels.

-H&M has over 450 stores in China, nine of which are in Wuhan, the epicenter of the virus outbreak.
-To aid the affected community, H&M China has donated CNY 1 million to the non-profit Wuhan Charity Federation.
-H&M China has also created an interactive platform on the social media platform WeChat so users can send messages of gratitude to medical workers.
+H&M has over 450 stores in China, nine of them in Wuhan, the epicentre of the virus outbreak.
+To aid the affected community, H&M China has donated 1 million Chinese Yuan to the non-profit Wuhan Charity Federation.
+H&M China has also created an interactive platform on the social media platform WeChat, which allows users to send messages of gratitude to medical workers.

 During the pandemic, online communication is more important than ever.
-To share important messages and updates about health and safety, H&M has given several humanitarian organizations— including The Red Cross, WHO, and UNICEF— access to the brand’s social media channels, which have a combined reach of 120 million users globally.
+To share important messages and updates about health and safety, H&M has given several humanitarian organisations — including The Red Cross, WHO and UNICEF — access to utilise the brand’s social media channels which has a combined reach of 120 million users globally.

 The need for humanitarian assistance will keep growing throughout the pandemic, and so will the number of initiatives within H&M to help tackle the effects of COVID-19.